 A lot of people are naturally nervous and uncomfortable about going to court.
 We understand this and will advise you every step of the way, should your case reach a trial.

-Can I bring a claim on behalf of someone who’s died?
+Can I bring a claim on behalf of someone who’s passed away?

 Yes.
-Claims are often brought on behalf of someone who has died, usually by their widow/widower or partner, or other executor named in the deceased’s will.
+Claims are often brought on behalf of someone who has passed away, usually by their widow/widower or partner, or other executor named in the deceased’s will.